-Dive into the friends-to-lovers, fake fiancé romance that launched the #1 NYT Bestselling series!
 It's not just the motion of the ocean, ladies.
 It's definitely the SIZE of the boat too.
 And I've got both firing on all cylinders.
 In fact, I have ALL the right assets.
-Fine, I might be a playboy, but I’m the playboy who’s actually a great guy.
+Looks, brains, my own money, and a big c&$k.
+You might think I'm an as%*$le.
+I sound like one, don't I?
+I'm hot as sin, rich as heaven, smart as hell and hung like a horse.
+Guess what?
+You haven't heard my story before.
+Sure, I might be a playboy, like the NY gossip rags call me.
+But I'm the playboy who's actually a great guy.
 Which makes me one of a kind.
-The only trouble is, my dad needs to close a deal and to do so, I need to look the part of the committed guy.
+The only trouble is, my dad needs me to cool it for a bit.
+With conservative investors in town wanting to buy his flagship Fifth Avenue jewelry store, he needs me not only to zip it up, but to look the part of the committed guy.
+Fine.
+I can do this for Dad.
+After all, I've got him to thank for the family jewels.
 So I ask my best friend and business partner to be my fiancée for the next week.
-Charlotte has her reasons for saying yes.
-But pretty soon all this playing pretend in public leads to no pretending whatsoever in the bedroom, because she just can’t fake the kind of toe-curling, window-shattering cries she makes as I take her to new heights between the sheets.
-Trouble is, I can’t seem to fake that I might be feeling something real for her.
-What the hell have I gotten myself into with this…big rock?
+Charlotte's up for it.
+She has her own reasons for saying yes to wearing this big rock.
+And pretty soon all this playing pretend in public leads to no pretending whatsoever in the bedroom, because she just can't fake the kind of toe-curling, window-shattering orgasmic cries she makes as I take her to new heights between the sheets.
+But I can't seem to fake that I might be feeling something real for her.
+What the hell have I gotten myself into with this...big rock?
+BIG ROCK is a standalone, dirty romance novel written from the guy's POV by NYT Bestselling author Lauren Blakely...

 Big Rock Available